growthpods/sb1-6kejut/memory-bank/progress.md

 ## What's Left to Build
 - **CopilotKit - PostJobPage:**
-    - Verify and refine stream handling in the `copilotkit-runtime.js` Netlify function for robust `CopilotChat` responses.
-    - Thoroughly test the new `PostJobPage` with CopilotKit, including tool invocation (Firecrawl and job submission with user context).
+    - Thoroughly test the new `PostJobPage` with CopilotKit, including the `copilotkit-runtime.js` handler (stream handling, mock req/res adaptation), tool invocation (Firecrawl and job submission with user context).
 - Debug the chat interface to properly display responses from the Gemini API.
 - Implement error handling for API failures.
 - Add unit tests for the Gemini API integration.